Beyond Rest: Concussion Management Physical Therapy

-A growing body of evidence reinforces the value of physical therapy for this patient population.
+A growing body of evidence reinforces the value of concussion management.
 PTs are getting the word out—to the public and their peers.

 By Eric Ries |a March 2017